 Explore Smithgall Woods State Park near Helen, hiking to tumbling waterfalls, gold mines, and the rocky, scenic creek bed of Dukes Creek.
 Follow our favorite hikes at the park: the Martin’s Mine Trail, Cathy Ellis Waterfall Trail, Ash Creek Trail, and the Smithgall Wetland Loop.

 Set in the rolling forests near Helen, Smithgall Woods is a renowned North Georgia destination for fishing; it’s home to premier trout streams that carve and meander through the park’s sprawling, scenic acres.
 But this Georgia State Park is a fantastic destination for hiking, too.
 The park’s 23 miles of trails and roads explore more than 5600 acres of scenic woodlands, rolling terrain, wildflower-covered meadows, and tumbling creeks.
-And set deep in the forest, mine shafts tunnel deep into the earth, left over from Georgia’s gold rush along Dukes Creek.
+And set deep in the forest, mine shafts tunnel deep into the earth, remnants of Georgia’s gold rush along Dukes Creek.

 Gold was first discovered on Dukes Creek in the park, just downstream from the beautiful cascades of nearby Dukes Creek Falls and Raven Cliff Falls.
 Subsequent gold mining left these now-beautiful woods stripped nearly bare.
 Today, the forest has regrown, thanks to the conservation efforts of Charles Smithgall and a gift-purchase to the state of Georgia.
 Young hardwoods tower over a rich forest in the park, and nearly crystal-clear trout streams meander through the woods and tumble over rocky outcrops in small waterfalls.

 The trails are beautiful year-round, but especially so in spring when the park’s waterfalls tumble in abundance from springtime rains, and in autumn, when the hardwood trees color the forests of North Georgia in a stunning array of colors.